pnnl/tesp/install/Windows/Windows_build.rst

 ::

  pacman -Su
- pacman -S --needed base-devel mingw-w64-x86_64-toolchain git dlfcn xerces-c jsoncpp cmake pacman -S --needed mingw-w64-x86_64-xerces-c
+ pacman -S --needed base-devel mingw-w64-x86_64-toolchain pacman -S --needed mingw-w64-x86_64-xerces-c pacman -S --needed mingw-w64-x86_64-dlfcn pacman -S --needed mingw-w64-x86_64-cmake pacman -S --needed git jsoncpp

 - Exit MSYS2 and restart from a different Start Menu shortcut for MSYS2 MinGW 64-bit
 - You may wish to create a desktop shortcut for the 64-bit environment, as you will use it often